pasztorpisti/py-dictionaries/README.rst

 ``ReadonlyDictProxy``
 ---------------------

-Sometimes you have to pass around some of dictionaries but you want to make sure that no one modifies them.
+Sometimes you have to pass around some of your dictionaries but you want to make sure that no one modifies them.
 In this case what you should do is creating a ``ReadonlyDictProxy`` wrapper around your dictionary and passing around the wrapper instead of your original wrapped one.
 The ``ReadonlyDictProxy`` instance will delegate all requests to your original dictionary except those requests that involve data modification (like item assignment/deletion, ``update()``,